-177 the charter school; and

-- 178 (b) A statement outlining the reasons for approval or disapproval by the sponsor, specifically addressing the requirements of sections 160.400 to 160.420 179 180 and 167.349, RSMo. - 6.
-(1) Proposed or existing high risk or alternative charter schools may include alternative arrangements for students to obtain credit for satisfying graduation requirements in the school's charter 184 application and charter.
-Alternative arrangements may include, but not be limited to, credit for off-campus instruction, embedded credit, 185 work experience through a paid or unpaid internship arranged through 186 the school, and independent studies.
+- 171 (7) Assure that the needs of special education children are met in 172 compliance with all applicable federal and state laws and regulations; - 173 (8) Provide along with any request for review by the state board of 174 education the following: - 175 (a) Documentation that the applicant has provided a copy of the 176 application to the school board of the district in which the charter school is to be 177 located, except in those circumstances where the school district is the sponsor of 178 the charter school; and - 179 (b) A statement outlining the reasons for approval or disapproval by the sponsor, specifically addressing the requirements of sections 160.400 to 160.420 and 167.349. - 6.
+(1) Proposed or existing high risk or alternative charter schools may include alternative arrangements for students to obtain credit for satisfying graduation requirements in the school's charter application and charter.
+Alternative arrangements may include, but not be limited to, credit for off-campus instruction, embedded credit, work experience through a paid or unpaid internship arranged through the school, and independent studies.
 When the state board of education approves the charter, any such alternative arrangements shall be approved at such time. - (2) The department of elementary and secondary education shall conduct a study of any charter school granted alternative arrangements for students to obtain credit under this subsection after three years of operation to assess student performance, graduation rates, educational outcomes, and entry into the workforce or higher education. - 7.
 The charter of a charter school may be amended at the request of the governing body of the charter school and on the approval of the sponsor.
-The sponsor and the governing board and staff of the charter school shall jointly review the school's performance, management and operations [at least once every two years during the first year of operation and then every other year after the most recent review or at any point where the operation or management of the charter school is changed or transferred to another entity, either public or private.
-The governing board of a charter school may amend the charter, if the sponsor approves such amendment, or the sponsor and the governing board may reach an agreement in writing to reflect the charter school's decision to become a local educational agency [for the sole purpose of seeking direct access to federal grants].
-In such case the sponsor shall give the department of elementary and secondary education written notice no later than March first of any year, with the agreement to become effective July first.
-The department may waive the March first notice date in its discretion.
-The department shall identify and furnish a list of its regulations that pertain to local educational agencies to such schools within thirty days of receiving such notice. - [7.]
-8. (1) A sponsor shall revoke a charter or take other appropriate remedial action, which may include placing the charter school on probationary status, at any time if the charter school commits a serious breach of one or more provisions of its charter or on any of the following grounds: failure to meet academic performance standards as set forth in its charter, failure to meet generally accepted standards of fiscal management, failure to provide information necessary to confirm compliance with all provisions of the charter and sections 160.400 to 160.420 and 167.349, RSMo, within forty-five days following receipt of written notice requesting such information, or violation of law.
+The sponsor and the governing board and staff of the charter school shall jointly review the school's performance, management and operations [at least once every two years] during the first and third years of operation and then every other year or at any point where the operation or management of the charter school is changed or transferred to another entity, either public or private.
+The governing board of a charter school may amend the charter, if the sponsor approves such amendment, or the sponsor and the governing board may reach an agreement in writing to reflect the charter school's decision to become a local educational agency for the sole purpose of seeking direct access to federal grants.

-$\frac{240}{241}$
+$\frac{221}{222}$